raphael-fritz/spotify_playlist_tracker/README.md

     The Username can be anything you want but it must not include spaces or dots!

 ## Usage
-Run the programm with `python3 main.py` or similar.
+* Run the programm with `python3 main.py` or similar.

+* For Usage on a headless device run `python3 main.py -headless`.

+* If you want to run this periodically use `python3 scheduler.py -t [seconds]`.
+Headless-Mode will always be used and when `-t` is omitted the scheduler will default to 24h intervalls.